 Many more gems were unearthed but I knew that the search was far from over.
 Part of the problem was that clinical psychology and most forms of psychotherapy focus on mental illness.
 I wanted a much broader focus that included answers to my essential question: ‘How can we live well in a busy, modern world?’

 Coaching was one of those professions that had a more positive approach and it became a valuable part of my work.
 But, even with all of this, I still felt that my understanding was far from complete.
-This led me on a deep exploration of both western and eastern spiritual traditions.
-One of the many invaluable gifts that emerged from this was the experience of a much deeper mind – a mind that is peaceful, wise, and fundamentally happy.
+This led me to deepen my exploration of both western and eastern spiritual traditions.
+One of the many invaluable gifts that emerged from this was the experience of a profound part of ourselves that is peaceful, wise, and fundamentally happy.
 Meditation was an important catalyst for this realisation as were retreats and workshops with teachers such as Ram Dass, Sogyal Rinpoche and Jack Kornfield.

 Still the search continued and, in the late 1990’s, I was drawn to explore the indigenous healing traditions.
 I trained as a Vision Quest Guide in the USA and later as a Doctor of Traditional African Medicine in Botswana.
 Despite the fact that I no longer practice in a traditional way, both of these experiences have added much to the richness and scope of the work.